8 Ways to Develop Resilience During Uncertain Times

 4) Nurture Your Personal Faith in God

 Strengthening my faith included cultivating a strong prayer life.
 Developing resilience requires a lot of trust in God.
-By drawing closer to our Good Shepherd, tapping into His strength, we can discover the ability to endure.
+By drawing closer to our Good Shepherd and tapping into His strength, we can endure.
 We can overcome exhaustion: “For though the righteous fall seven times, they rise again” (Proverbs 24:16).

 5) Improve Your Physical Health

-I started a health plan that included eating better, drinking plenty of water, getting adequate rest, and giving attention to other medical needs.
+I started a wellness plan that included eating better, drinking plenty of water, getting adequate rest, and giving attention to other medical needs.
 Appointments were scheduled with doctors, counselors, and clergy as needed.
 Regular exercise released endorphins and naturally improved my sense of well-being.
-Even a fifteen-minute walk rejuvenated me.
+Even a slow fifteen-minute walk rejuvenated me.
 This also helped me process my grief.
 In short, I gave myself permission to make my over-all health a priority.
+The rewards were worth all the effort.

 6) Find Your True Identity